-3.2 INSTALLATION OF FILTERS
+3.02 INSTALLATION OF FILTERS

 - A. Position each filter unit with clearance for normal service and maintenance.
-Anchor filter holding frames to substrate. - B. Install filters in position to prevent passage of unfiltered air. - C. Do not operate fan system until filters (temporary or permanent) are in place.
-Replace temporary filters used during construction and testing with new, clean filters. - D. Coordinate filter installations with duct and air-handling-unit installations.
+Anchor filter holding frames to substrate. - B. Install filters in position to prevent passage of unfiltered air.

+- C. Install filter gauge for each filter bank. - D. Do not operate fan system until filters (temporary or permanent) are in place.
+Replace temporary filters used during construction and testing with new, clean filters. - E. Coordinate filter installations with duct and air-handling-unit installations.